SAP-archive/dbr-tool/USER_GUIDE.md

 # Document Service Backup Restore Tool

-Document service backup and restore tool, or simply `dbr`, allows to backup data from Document service and restore data to Document service.
-The backup operation reads your documents from the Document service using the Document Backup service and writes them as extended JSONs to files in a designated directory.
+Document Service Backup/Restore Tool, or simply `dbr`, allows to backup data from the Document Service and restore data to the Document service.
+Backup operation reads your documents from the Document service using the Document Backup service and writes them as extended JSONs to files in a designated directory.
-This directory can be later used for restoration.
+This directory can be later used for restore process.

 Both operations have an option to choose an environment. `dbr` supports all available environments (__us-prod__, __us-stage__, __eu__).
 With this, it is possible to migrate data from one environment to another.